Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 \subsubsection{Models Z2 and Z3}

 Model Z2, based on \citeauthor{zuo2024MediationAnalysisMediator}'s model 2(e), applies to all four temporal order settings.
-The graphical model (see ABCD-Z2 in Figure~\ref{fig:shadow-MY}) is relaxed (compared to \citeauthor{zuo2024MediationAnalysisMediator}'s original) to allow $M$ to share unobserved causes with either $\Rm$ or $\Ry$ (but not both), hence the two reduced forms.
-In this model $M$ -- in addition to $X,A$ -- drives the missingness of both $M$ and $Y$, $\Rm$ and $\Ry$ are conditionally independent, and $Y$ serves as a SV.
-The completeness condition is expanded.
+The graphical model (see ABCD-Z2 in Fig.~\ref{fig:shadow-MY}) is relaxed (compared to \citeauthor{zuo2024MediationAnalysisMediator}'s original) to allow $M$ to share unobserved causes with either $R_M$ or $R_Y$ (but not both), hence the two reduced forms.
+In this model, $M$ -- in addition to $X,A$ -- drives the missingness of both $M$ and $Y$, $R_M$ and $R_Y$ are conditionally independent, and $Y$ serves as a SV.
+The completeness condition is expanded as either strong or weak completeness could be used.

-\paragraph{Assumption Z2:}
+\paragraph*{Assumption Z2:}